Authentication states

 Authenticated customers

-After logging in, customer fields are available.
+After logging in, all fields are available.

 Dynamic block conditions can match and display personalized content.

-How matching via Customer targets works today
+How matching via Conditions works today

 Static blocks